Avrohom Blumenkrantz: Passover guide

 Blumenkrantz is best remembered for his annual Passover guide, The Laws of Pesach, a publication relied upon by observant Jews throughout North America to maintain high standards of kashrut observance during Passover.
 Blumenkrantz would update the guide annually, to reflect changes in the food industry: new products, new ingredients, changes in food preparation methods, etc. The guide began as an unpublished newsletter that Blumenkrantz began to privately distribute in the 1970s.
 As the circulation of the newsletter spread, more and more people consulted him on complicated questions of Passover observance.
 As a result of this, Blumenkrantz expanded the coverage of his newsletter until it became book-length, a yearly undertaking that took several months to put together.
 Blumenkrantz was working on the 2007 volume of the guide at the time of his death.
 His family announced that the work would be completed in time for Passover.
-The family continued to publish the Passover Guide in his memory annually.
+The family continues to publish the Passover Guide in his memory annually.